 Crafts and Hobbies

-Use your creativity to craft some beautiful Yule and Winter Solstice decorations or create gifts for loved ones!
+Use your creativity to craft beautiful Yuletide decorations or create gifts for loved ones!
 Here are a few ideas:

 - Create cards to send to friends and loved ones

 - Create smoke cleansers using corresponding herbs